oblivia-simplex/Narrativity/1_stone.md

-**Why write narrative when you could be the next guest on the Jerry Springer show!**
+# Why write narrative when you could be the next guest on the Jerry
+Springer show!

 Anne Stone

-::: {.Section1}
 I met someone whose tattoo had been sliced out of his arm, leaving a jagged scar in place of the name of city he was born.
 I understood the urge, to inject a place under your skin, only to have it removed like